Klimek777/world-time/README.md

 # Instagram Clone
 > Flutter app which was created for learning purposes.
-Simple app in which you can check actual world time in different countires in the wolrd.
+Simple app in which you can check current world time in different countires in the wolrd.
 It works on free API.

 ## Table of Contents
 * [Technologies Used](#technologies-used)